AdvancedCustomFields/docs/fields/date-picker.md

   The date format that is displayed when selecting a date.

 - **Return Format**
   The date format that is returned when loading the value.
-Please note that the value is always saved as `Ymd` (YYYMMDD) in the database.
+Please note that the value is always saved as `Ymd` (YYYYMMDD) in the database.

 - **Week Starts On**
   Specifies the day to start the week on.